athina-ai/athina-client/README.md

-# athina-light
+# athina-client
-A light weight version of athina SDK
+A python SDK to log datasets to athina